Last minutes &

 So, if looking for a reasonable price or even a bargain it is widely recommended to book a yacht 7 – 12 months in advance.
-Note that you can typically book flights 330 days in the future.
+Note that you can typically book (or at least plan) flights 11 months in advance.

 To cope with a small budget

-- Charter a yacht outside the main charter season, i.e. later than approximately the second week of September or earlier than June.
+- Charter a yacht outside the main charter season, i.e. later than approximately the second week of September or earlier than mid June.

-- You can save easily 50 euros per flight ticket if you find a cheap flight.
-This is often greater difference than you will find between the yachts offered.
+- You can save easily €50 per flight ticket if you find a cheap flight.
+This is often a greater difference than you will find between the yachts offered.

 If with just two persons, you have three main options for a yacht charter holiday:

 - Rent a small (33 – 37 ft) sailing yacht for just the two of you (private charter) → total freedom.

 - Rent a cabin on a larger sailing yacht: 3 – 5 other couples or a group, fixed itinerary etc, cheaper.